Make Room for Life Insurance When Buying a Home

 What Type of Life Insurance Best Covers My Housing Needs?

-“A term life insurance policy is a perfect match for this need,” Muscat says.
+“A term life insurance policy is a perfect match for this need,” Oster says.
 Why?
 A term policy covers you for a specific amount of time, usually from 10 to 30 years.
 Most mortgage loans range from 10 to 30 years as well.
-“You can absolutely tie the length of your term policy to the length of the mortgage,” Muscat says.
+“You can absolutely tie the length of your term policy to the length of the mortgage,” Oster says.
 So, if you have a 30-year mortgage, purchase a 30-year term life insurance policy.
 If you pay off your mortgage early, you can cancel your term policy and consider using that money instead to buy a permanent life insurance policy.

 Why Is Life Insurance the Best Option?